-It's important to remember that fluoride is in fact a drug, since it's used to prevent a tooth decay, and no other drug has ever been administered as a public health measure across the board without regard for sex, age, medical need and other issues that might place you at increased risk for side effects.
-Patients who are suggested drugs must be medically monitored, yet in the case of fluoride, no one is tracing anything.
+It's important to remember that fluoride is, in fact, a drug since it's used to prevent tooth decay, and no other drug has ever been administered as a public health measure across the board without regard for sex, age, medical need, and other issues that might place you at increased risk for side effects.

 Most people get fluoride from public water.
 About 75% are exposed to fluoride through public water, the main route of exposure aside from toothpaste and mouth rinses.
-Water fluoridation is considered as one of the 10 greatest public health achievements of the past century.
-Since fluoride was introduced into community water over long period of time, there has been an amount of reduction in cavities in children and adults.
+Water fluoridation is considered one of the ten greatest public health achievements of the past century.
+Since fluoride was introduced into community water over a long period, there has been a reduction in cavities in children and adults.

-Fluoride is commonly added to drinking water in order to improve dental health, though a number of communities have rejected water fluoridation.
+Fluoride is commonly added to drinking water to improve dental health, though several communities have rejected water fluoridation.

-When fluoride is put in the water, it is difficult to control the dose each individual receives because people drink different amounts of water.
+When fluoride is mixed in the water, it isn't easy to control each individual's dose because people drink different amounts of water.
 Being able to control the dose a patient receives is critical.
-Some people like manual laborers, athletes, diabetics, and people with kidney disease, drink largely more water than others.
+Like manual laborers, athletes, people with diabetes, and people with kidney disease, some people drink more water than others largely.

 Critiques of the New Study

-A critic says that, there is, however, some evidence suggesting that we should take a closer look at fluoride’s effects on the brain, even at the reasonable exposures to which some Americans are exposed.
+However, a critic says that there is some evidence suggesting that we should take a closer look at fluoride’s effects on the brain, even at the reasonable exposures to which some Americans are exposed.

-The power to conclude the results to how exposures may impact on the general population is limited given the lack of data on fluoride during pregnancy.
-There are no reference values for urinary fluoride in pregnant women base from the study.
+The power to conclude the results to how exposures may impact the general population is limited given the lack of data on fluoride during pregnancy.
+There are no reference values for urinary fluoride in pregnant women base on the study.

-It is better to track how much water you drink in a day, just make sure if you are not at home, you have to consider safety and cleanliness of the water you are going to drink.
+It is better to track how much water you drink in a day.
+Just make sure if you are not at home, you have to consider the safety and cleanliness of the water you will drink.
 You can get enough water each day by drinking water and consuming fluids like soup and drinks, along with lots of fruits and vegetables, which contain water.
-Keep in mind that very water you drink must be safe and clean.

 At some point, people don’t think about the water they drink.
 Looking for a tap, fill a glass, and drink.
 Is the water you're drinking safe and clean?
 What if your tap water suddenly became contaminated?
 Here are quick tips for you.